tubeFUN/GasWS/README.md

 To-do list:
 * Adding more sensors and appropriate code
-* Adding control and monitoring via SMS
+* Adding USSD code support
+* Improving the readability of the code

 ## Status
 Project is: _in progress_.
 Gerber files have been sent to manufacturer.